 - Caffeine also improves blood circulation in the skin.
 This helps in reducing the appearance of dark circles.

-- Coffee grounds properly exfoliate the skin to remove excess oil and dirt, unclog pores, smoothens, and tightens the skin to improve the overall appearance of the skin.
+- Coffee grounds properly exfoliate the skin to remove excess oil and dirt, unclog pores, smoothen, and tighten the skin to improve the overall appearance of the skin.

 Frankincense Essential Oil